-Only complete t tive impact osals may have a negative impact on group ; and performance management purposes need to be inc uded in the Group affected Potential negative impact Mitigation measures 20 If you are unable to identify measures to mitigate impact, please state so and provide a brief explanation.
-Monitoring 21 How will you assess whether these measures are successfully mitigating the impact?
-Deadline date Lead Officer Various Dissatisfied with additional charges Review EqIA post following consultation N/A Feb 2021 Sam Raffell

-We will monitor the number of issues Ongoing Sam Raffell raised regarding the change to Discotisfied with Continue with our robust process of charges (which will be communicated Various Dissatisfied with financial assessments for people, as per to before implementation in April additional charges the Fairer Contributions Policy.
+Group affected Potential negative impact Mitigation measures Monitoring Deadline date Lead Officer If you are unable to identify measures to mitigate impact, please state so and provide a brief explanation.
+How will you assess whether these measures are successfully mitigating the impact?
+Various Dissatisfied with Review EqIA post following consultation N/A Feb 2021 Sam Raffell additional charges Neview Equa post following consultation (completed) We will monitor the number of issues Ongoing Sam Raffell Various raised regarding the change to Discotisfied with Continue with our robust process of charges (which will be communicated Dissatisfied with additional charges financial assessments for people, as per to before implementation in April the Fairer Contributions Policy.
 2020) as well as monitoring those falling into debt with the Council due to non-payment.

-8. Outcome of the Equalities Impact Assessment (EqIA)22

-Please select one of the following four outcomes
+8. Outcome of the Equalities Impact Assessment (EqIA) Please select one of the following four outcomes

-□ Proceed with no changes

-The EqIA has not identified any potential for a disproportionate impact and all opportunities to advance equality of opportunity are being addressed

-□ Proceed with adjustments

-Adjustments are required to remove/mitigate negative impacts identified by the assessment

-⊠ Negative impact but proceed anyway

-This EqIA has identified negative impacts that are not possible to mitigate.
+☑ Proceed with no changes The EqIA has not identified any potential for a disproportionate impact and all opportunities to advance equality of opportunity are being addressed ☐ Proceed with adjustments Adjustments are required to remove/mitigate negative impacts identified by the assessment □ Negative impact but proceed anyway This EqIA has identified negative impacts that are not possible to mitigate.
 However, it is still reasonable to continue with the activity.
-Outline the reasons for this and the information used to reach this decision in the space below

-Do not proceed

-This EqIA has identified negative impacts that cannot be mitigated and it is not possible to continue.
-Outline the reasons for this and the information used to reach this decision in the space below

-Reasons for decision

-Overall this EqIA suggests that while some people with protected characteristics will be disproportionately affected, on balance this will be a positive impact as social care needs will continue to be met while supporting the independence and recovery of these people.
+Outline the reasons for this and the information used to reach this decision in the space below □ Do not proceed This EqIA has identified negative impacts that cannot be mitigated and it is not possible to continue.
+Outline the reasons for this and the information used to reach this decision in the space below Reasons for decision Overall this EqIA suggests that while some people with protected characteristics will be disproportionately affected, on balance this will be a positive impact as social care needs will continue to be met while supporting the independence and recovery of these people.